-This chocolate Oreo drip cake is perfect for birthdays and other big celebration events.
+This big chocolate Oreo drip cake is perfect for birthdays and celebrations.
 It’s also much easier than it looks!
-The Oreos do most of the work for you (sadly not literally) and it just tastes divine.
+The Oreos do most of the work for you (sadly not literally) and it tastes delicious!

-I'm such a big Oreo lover (they're one of my all-time favorite cookies), that I jumped at the chance to make an easy birthday cake using Oreos cookies for inspiration.
+I'm such a big Oreo lover (an all-time favorite cookie!), that I jumped at the chance to make an easy cookies n cream birthday cake using Oreo cookies.

-I'm also pretty chocolate obsessed, so having deliciously soft layers of chocolate sponge cake and a chocolate ganache drip was the perfect combination.
-This is no doubt one of my favorite dessert recipes!
+I'm also pretty chocolate-obsessed, so having deliciously soft layers of chocolate sponge cake and a chocolate ganache drip was the perfect combination.

-The homemade chocolate cake recipe that I used for this Oreo cookies and cream cake uses vegetable oil (or canola oil) to keep the sponges moist for a long time, just like in my best-ever chocolate orange fudge cake.
+The homemade chocolate cake recipe uses vegetable oil (or canola oil) to keep the sponges moist for a long time, just like in my best-ever chocolate orange fudge cake.

 It also uses a rich cocoa powder for an intense chocolate flavor, which is enhanced by the use of hot coffee (or instant coffee in hot water) to activate the cocoa powder.
 This also keeps the moist chocolate cake from drying out and makes the sponges stay super soft and crumbly!

-The Oreo buttercream frosting (American style) is so addictive in this cake recipe.
-There's little bits of Oreo cookie in every bite to give it texture, whilst the buttercream frosting is extra heavenly with the added heavy cream.
+The American style Oreo buttercream frosting is so addictive too.
+There are little pieces of Oreo cookie to give it texture, whilst the buttercream frosting is extra heavenly with the added heavy cream.

 🥘 Ingredients notes